SystemsApproach/security/infra.rst

 the local DNS resolver, which, finding nothing in its cache, sends a query to an authoritative name server.
 This is one of the simplest scenarios for name resolution when the answer is not already cached locally.
+(There will often be multiple queries required at step 2.)
 The answer is returned by the authoritative server and then cached and returned to the client.
-Subsequent requests for the same query from any client server by the local resolver can now be served from the resolver's cache without steps 2 and 3 taking place.
+Subsequent requests for the same query from any client served by the local resolver can now be served from the resolver's cache without steps 2 and 3 taking place.

 .. _fig-poison: